Honolulu,

 02

-Morton's The SteakhouseSteak House · $$$ · Address on file★ 4.6Editor pick
+Morton's The SteakhouseSteak House · $$$ · Address not listed★ 4.6Recommended

 Fast, fairly priced steak house that punches above its category.